bottlenecked/bottlenecked.github.io/README.md

-# Bottlenecked's blog
 This is my personal blog.
-Opinions expressed herein are mine and not shared by my employer.
+Opinions expressed herein are mine and not necessarily shared by my employer.
 Enjoy!

 <ul>
   {% for post in site.posts %}